PrabhdeepSingh/WurmUnlimitedAdmin/README.md

   - Add the following line at the end of the file: `USE_INCOMING_RMI=true`
   - Save the file and start the server
 If everything goes smoothly you should see `RMI Registry listening on ........`

-- Go to your WUA folder
-  - Then `/includes/WUARequirements/server.jar/com/wurmonline/server/webinterface`
-  - Drag the `3` files into your into your `server.jar` in `com/wurmonline/server/webinterface/` folder

 # Usage